Subgroup Fairness in Two-Sided Markets: Experiments

 In terms of Intra-fairness, we included Intra~5 in the objective throughout, and the results are comparable across all four formulations and all three measures of Intra-fairness used in the evaluation.
 In terms of Inter-fairness, however, we show that including the Inter-fairness in the objective, improves the Inter~1, Inter~2, Inter~3 measures of Inter-fairness, without a detrimental impact on the Intra-fairness.
 The minimisation of a combination of Intra- and Inter-fairness, especially Intra~5 + Inter~3, significantly decreases Inter-fairness, does not lower measures of Intra-fairness as ``Sühr et al. 2019''.
-In particular, we conducted a one-way ANOVA test on index Inter~3 across the four formulations, which suggests that the mean values of index Inter~3 are significantly different ($f=16.06, p=8.46\times 10^{-9}$).
-Especially, an independent T test between index Inter~3 of Intra~5 + Inter~3 and ``Sühr et al. 2019'' shows that Intra~5 + Inter~3 has a significant effect on improving Inter-fairness ($t=-4.95, p=6.69\times 10^{-6}$).